retooth2/xenharmlib/doc/primelimit_tunings.rst

    LatticePoint(-2, 0, 1)

-So far we have talked about builder methods special to prime limit tunings, however prime limit tunings also provide the standard index-based builder methods of every tuning with the difference that in prime limit tunings all indices and pitch difference values are lattice points.
+So far we have talked about builder methods special to prime limit tunings;
+however, prime limit tunings also provide the standard index-based builder methods of every tuning, with the difference that in prime limit tunings all indices and pitch difference values are lattice points.

-Lattice points objects can be created from the tuning object like this:
+Lattice point objects can be created from the tuning object like this:

 .. testcode::